FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 Special thanks to Dan Katz for maintaining the clang-p2996 branch.
 Without a working compiler, this would all be theoretical.

 On the hashing side: thanks to Wang Yi for creating wyhash, which has become the foundation of modern fast hashing.
-Thanks to Nicolas De Carli for rapidhash.
-In our benchmarks, it was the fastest hash function we tested, which is why we use it as our primary comparison point.
+Thanks to Nicolas De Carli for rapidhash, the fastest portable hash function I've tested.
+Thanks to ogxd for GxHash, which showed me how to use hardware AES for hashing and whose 8-way unrolling strategy mirror_hash adapts.
 And thanks to Yann Collet for xxHash, which has been battle-tested for over a decade and set the standard for what a high-quality hash function should be.

 ## References